Courses

 ACADEMIC EXPERTISE

-Students admitted to the Master’s program may elect to pursue the Diploma with Academic Expertise, which includes supplementary academic subjects in addition to the principal instrument studies, without additional tuition costs.
+Students admitted to the Master’s programme may choose to pursue the Diploma with Academic Expertise by completing a series of subjects, in addition to their principal instrument studies, at no additional cost.

-Attendance will be facilitated by trying to merge the supplementary subjects into 4/5 sessions per year.
+Attendance will be facilitated by seeking to consolidate the supplementary subjects into 4–5 teaching sessions per academic year.

 Career Outcomes